daattali/beautiful-jekyll/course-descriptions/DSCI_521_platforms-dsci.md

+---
+title: DSCI-521
-# DSCI-521: Computing Platforms for Data Science
+subtitle: Computing Platforms for Data Science
+---

 ## Short Description
 How to install, maintain, and use the data scientific software "stack".
 The Unix operating system, integrated development environments, and problem solving strategies.